imnopro/Odysseus/README.md

 ### Install the MSI:

 Install the MSI package on a test machine to execute the payload, and then run the .exe to test functionality.

+### Closing Remarks

+##### As always, please use this responsibly.
+I am not responsible for what you do with this code, and please make sure to use on systems you have authority to audit and test.
+While this is a simple Reverse shell, you can also build in other exe files, and potentially use existing pieces of software to hide your malicious code.
+Happy Hacking!